Sigue Sigue Sputnik: Image

 James claimed he had chosen his bandmates for their looks, and the band's slogan was "Fleece the World".
 James billed the band as "Hi-tech sex, designer violence, and the fifth generation of rock 'n' roll".

+He also often referred the band as 'The bastard sons of Ziggy', a humorous take on Bowie's aesthetic influence on the group.

 The themes and imagery in the band's songs were often influenced by futuristic, dystopian or post-apocalyptic films such as A Clockwork Orange, The Terminator, Blade Runner and the Mad Max trilogy.
 Visually, their image included fishnet masks and brightly coloured hair.